Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-She headed back to the U.K. on Jan.
+Storaas headed back to the U.K. on Jan.
 21-1941 in Convoy BHX 104 from Bermuda, bound for Clyde with fuel oil, arriving Febr.
-8 (according to the book "Våre falne", Storaas lost a crew member shortly thereafter; please see the text at the link to Stavern Memorial at the end of this page).
+8. According to the book "Våre falne", she lost a crew member shortly thereafter.
+Carpenter Nils Ove Andreassen died of heart failure on Febr.
+18-1941, and is buried in Leith, Scotland (please see the link to Stavern Memorial at the end of this page).
 In March that year, she was on her way to Trinidad, sailing in Convoy OB 291, when she was attacked by aircraft, 85 n. miles west of Achill Head (see also Skaraas).
 The gunners defended her, which avoided direct hits but two bombs detonated so close that the engine stopped from the impact.
-The British corvette HMS Tulip stayed nearby for protection until her engine could be started again and she could continue.
+The escorting British corvette HMS Tulip stayed nearby for protection until her engine could be started again and she could continue.
 OB 291 had originated in Liverpool on Febr.
 27 and was dispersed on March 3.
 Storaas arrived Trinidad on March 21, having started out from Clyde on Febr.
-28.
+28. In addition to Skaraas already mentioned, Caledonia, Grena, Hardanger, Hilda Knudsen, Laurits Swenson and the Panamanian Norvik (Norwegian managers) are also listed, ref. link in the table above.

-According to the archive document mentioned above, she remained in Trinidad for quite some time, before leaving for Freetown on May 3, arriving May 21.
-The following month, she's listed in Convoy SL 77, which departed Freetown on June 8 and arrived Liverpool on July 3 -again, see the first external website below- however, when going back to the archive document, we see that the dates don't match up; she left Freetown on May 30 and arrived Belfast Lough July 1.
+According to Page 1, she remained in Trinidad for quite some time, before leaving for Freetown on May 3, arriving May 21.
+With a crago of crude oil, she's listed in Convoy SL 77, which departed Freetown on June 8 and arrived Liverpool on July 3 - again, see the link provided in the Voyage Record - it'll be noticed, when going back to the archive document, that her departure Freetown is given as May 30; she arrived Belfast Lough July 1.
 This departure date fits better with Convoy SL 76, which left Freetown that day, but she's not listed there, and this convoy is said to have arrived Liverpool on June 21, so the arrival date is off.
-Had she started out in SL 76, then joined SL 77 while en route?
+Had she started out in SL 76, then joined SL 77 while en route, or does the archive document give the wrong departure date?

-We now find her in Convoy OB 348, originating in Liverpool on July 17-1941, arriving Halifax on the 31st; Storaas, however, was bound for New York, and arrived there on Aug.
-4. With a cargo of fuel oil, she headed back to the U.K. again on Aug.
-30 in the slow Convoy SC 42 from Sydney, C.B., which lost so many ships, as will be seen when following the link.
-The Norwegian Askeladden, Måkefjell, Knoll, Lancing, Regin, Inger Elisabeth, Arosa, Vestland, Bestum and Stargard are also listed in this convoy; the latter was sunk - my page about Stargard has details.
+We now find her, along with Audun (to Iceland), Grena and Tautra, in Convoy OB 348, originating in Liverpool on July 17-1941, arriving Halifax on the 31st; Storaas, however, was bound for New York, and arrived there on Aug.
+4, having been detached from the convoy on July 30 (according to A. Hague) - she had started out from Milford Haven on July 16.
+From New York, she later proceeded to Halifax then on to Sydney, C.B., and with a cargo of fuel oil, she headed back to the U.K. again on Aug.
+30 in the slow Convoy SC 42, which lost many ships, as will be seen when following the link.
+The Norwegian Askeladden, Måkefjell, Knoll, Lancing, Regin, Inger Elisabeth, Kul, Arosa, Vestland, Bestum and Stargard are also named in this convoy; the latter was sunk - follow the link for details.
+Storaas arrived Loch Ewe on Sept.
+18 - her voyages in this period are shown on Page 2.

 Final Fate - 1943:

-Storaas departed Simonstown in ballast for Durban and Abadan on May 28-1943 in Convoy CD 20 (external link; the Norwegian Høegh Scout is also listed), escorted by 4 armed trawlers.
-She was struck by a torpedo in the engine room from U-177 (Gysae) that same evening, 34 57S 19 33E.
+Storaas had departed Simonstown in ballast for Durban and Abadan on May 28-1943 in Convoy CD 20 (external link; the Norwegian Høegh Scout is also listed), escorted by 4 armed trawlers.
+That same evening, she was struck in the engine room by a torpedo from U-177 (Gysae), 34 57S 19 33E.
 A ship a little in front of her on the starboard side had just been hit (American Agwimonte) and as no orders from the Commodore were forthcoming, Captain Jensen, fearing a torpedo from the starboard side, had decided to order hard port wheel.
 Just as Storaas had turned about 30° a ripping sound was heard and immediately afterwards the wake of a torpedo was seen heading their way from starboard, resulting in a horrific explosion.
 The main engines stopped immediately, all the lights went out, and the after part started to sink very quickly, then seemed to stop.

 Without orders the crew took to the aft lifeboats which were launched without problems.
 The starboard boat with the 2nd mate on board came alongside for the captain, the 1st and 3rd mates and the radio operator, as the port boat had already left the ship's side.
 (An attempt had been made by those remaining on board to launch the amidships, starboard motor boat, but the after tackle got caught and the boat flooded, though remained afloat).